Losing a leg was not a deterrent for 200m champion Rajesh | www.lokmattimes.com

 Rajesh further said, "One day a friend of mine called and said that your dream of playing for the country can be fulfilled.
 You meet Vijay, Tamil Nadu's first wheelchair player.
 When I met him at Nehru Stadium, he advised me to take up blade running.
 I started practicing in 2018 and played Nationals twice.
 I won the bronze medal in the 21st Para Nationals held in Pune in March 2023.
 After this, the Tamil Nadu government gave me a new blade, which costs Rs 7.50 lakh."

-Rajesh said that his aim is to participate in Paralympics and Para Asian Games.
-“I want to win medals for the country in the Paralympic and Para Asian Games.
+Rajesh said that his aim is to participate in the Paralympics and Para Asian Games.
+"I want to win medal for the country in the Paralympic and Para Asian Games.
 Right now I am preparing for the Para Nationals to be held in Goa from 9th to 15th January.
-There is less cold there, so my performance will be better.
-After this I want to prepare for the Grand Prix to be held in Dubai in February 2024.”
+It is less cold there, so my performance will be better.
+After this I want to prepare for the Grand Prix to be held in Dubai in February 2024."

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app